 🧃 Use the beverage containers bin for refundable cans and bottles, milk cartons and tetra packs.

 🥪 Use the compost bin for fruit, vegetables, meat, coffee grounds, eggshells, food-soiled paper/cardboard containers (paper coffee cups, pizza boxes, etc.), compostable packaging, and used napkins, tissues and paper towels.

 - paper towels soaked with cleaning solution

 🗑️ Use the trash/landfill bin for plastic cutlery, snack packaging and black garbage bags.

 Batteries and small electronics (phones, hairdryers, etc.) can be recycled in the bins on the main floor of Aldred Centre.
 Battery bins for individual offices can be requested through Helpline.

 For big things like computers or printers, contact the ITS Service Desk.

-Facilities Management makes every effort to repair broken furniture and recycle furniture or component parts beyond repair.
+Facilities Management makes every effort to repair broken furniture for reuse, recycle component parts when furniture is beyond repair and to donate unwanted furniture.
 Contact Helpline for furniture repair or removal.

 Did you know?